Dec 09, Space & Earth/Earth Sciences

 To define changing directions and intensities, mathematical models require data from many points of the Earth's surface.
-Scientists focusing on the magnetic field do so for fundamental reasons.
+Scientists focusing on the do so for fundamental reasons.
 "We use the magnetic field to navigate and it protects us from the solar wind.
 We still don't understand the origin of the field, but the geological record tells us that it changes its intensity on relatively short timescales and sometimes dramatically reverses its direction," she has written.

 The first settlers on New Zealand were the Maori.
 They used steam ovens for cooking, in the form of placing hot stones, food and layers of fern fronds soaked in water into pits in the ground, then covered with soil, for several hours of cooking.
 They chose the stones carefully, including andesite boulders, considered ideal because fire could not crack or shatter them.
 Dr. Turner said they were also ideal for research purposes because they behave better magnetically.